pvico/RX-Dual-Power/README.md

 |      OFF     |      OFF      | Power off                         |
 |       x      |     BRIGHT    | Magnet detected                |
 |    BRIGHT    |     BRIGHT    | Software error or bad configuration |

-<sub><sup>**</sup> Critical = both MAIN PWR and STBY PWR are below minimum voltage, disconnected or in short-circuit and the source with the highest voltage is used.</sub></br>

-An external LED can be connected to the PCB.
-It will illuminate together with the yellow led to indicate when the magnet is detected or if STBY PWR is being used.

 ## Powering off the model